daduckers/MusicMaker/README.md

 # MusicMaker
-Making a synth/loop/recorder type device that lets me make music even though I know nothing about music
+Making a synth/loop/recorder type device that lets me make music with a modded keyboard even though I know nothing about music